The complaints and concerns were numerous.

 “It is more than just a model for growth policies,” noted Bob Adams who was the city manager when the task force’s report was completed.
 “It helped the community see what they wanted so they could have some control over their own destiny and growth.”

 The Vision 2020 document was lauded by city leaders in 1998 as a document that could be used to help shape city policies regarding economic development, new neighborhood standards, landscaping, downtown improvements and even community amenities.

-Just how effective it has been — and even how much 19 years later the current management team and elected leaders pay attention to the report and subsequent general plan that is now being prepared for another update — is open to debate.
+Just how effective it has been - and even how much the current management team and elected leaders pay attention to the report after 14 years - is open to debate among original participants.

 While the recommendations dealt with ways to improve amenities, enhance residents’ lifestyle and target certain developments the proverbial bottom line could be summed up in one word: Money.

 The object was to spur the type of development that would put more money in the cash registers of merchants, create jobs for those without them, put bigger paychecks in the pockets of others, and increase the sales tax revenue flowing into city coffers so Manteca could fund essential services such as police and fire.

 The task force started with a big number - the estimated $140 million in Manteca consumer dollars that were being spent annually in nearby cities such as Stockton and Modesto where it provide jobs in those communities as well as helped fund city services there instead of in Manteca.

 City leaders in 1998 estimated the leakage factor of Manteca consumer dollars being spent outside Manteca was at least 25 percent.

 By stopping the so-called “leakage” of consumer dollars that Mantecans spend elsewhere, the city would realize another $1.4 million in sales tax receipts in addition to increased sales tax generated by growth.

 Goal was to not just stop sales tax bleed but to lure consumer dollars from other communities